 Doing Business in Puerto Rico: 5 Reasons Why

 For foreign investors looking to enter Latin America and the Caribbean, doing business in Puerto Rico can offer something of a “best of both worlds” in terms of providing many of the benefits that come with a commercial launch in the region, while retaining some of the advantages that investors enjoy at home.
+If you’re looking at company formation in Puerto Rico, this page will let you know what benefits you can expect.

-That is because while Puerto Rico retains many of the cultural and economic features commonly associated with Latin America and the Caribbean, its status as a US territory and the strong ties it has with the United States can be favourable to foreign investors, particularly those from the US mainland and Canada, or other English-speaking countries.
+While Puerto Rico retains many of the cultural and economic features commonly associated with Latin America and the Caribbean, its status as a US territory and the strong ties it has with the United States can be favourable to foreign investors, particularly those from the US mainland and Canada, or other English-speaking countries.

 That economic division is reflected in the territory’s trade profile, with pharmaceuticals, medical equipment, computers, and garments some of the key export goods produced in Puerto Rico, along with fish and rum.
 In 2018, the total value of exports reached an impressive $60.57 billion.